4teamwork/ftw.lawgiver/README.rst

 Motivation
 ----------

-Developing complex Plone workflows is getting difficult when managing lots of permissions in many states.
-It is also not easy to document the decisions made.
-When later a problem occurs it is diffcult for another persons to understand how the workflow works and why certain things are made.
-Another problem is how to explain the workflow to the customer since the Zope and Plone security system is quite complex.
+Developing and maintaining complex Plone workflows can be come cumbersome and prone to error.
+Lots of permissions need to be managed for different roles and different workflow states.
+Usually, this has to be done directly in the ZMI of Zope by selecting or unselecting thousands of checkboxes.
+Furthermore, it is no simple task to document the workflow and the design decisions which led to the current configuration of permissions and roles.
+The extension or adaption of an existing workflow becomes very difficult, leading to workflows which are barely maintainable.

+Another problem poses the communication between workflow integrator and customer.
+The security system of Zope is based on a role-based access control (RBAC) which is quite complex due to its use of roles, permissions, and workflow states.
+Experience has shown that these security concepts can be hard to convey to customer.

 How it works
 ------------

-The lawmaker helps solving theese problems by using a domain specific language for describing how a workflow should work.
+ftw.lawmaker helps solving these problems by using a domain specific language (DSL) for describing how a workflow should work.
-The lawmaker then creates the workflow definition (``definition.xml``) from this specification.
+The lawmaker then generate the complete workflow definition (``definition.xml``) based on this specification.
-By separating the specification from the workflow definition the specificion does not rely on certain permissions - handling the permissions is the job of the lawmaker.
+By separating this specification from the resulting workflow definition (which is in XML) the specification does not have to use permissions--handling the permissions is the job of the lawmaker.

-Because of this fact the workflow can easily be regenerated any time and will handle new permissions automatically when it is regenerated (but the developer still has to regenerate the ``definition.xml`` on permission changes and make sure that it is properly installed with an upgrade step / reindexing security).
+Using the specification file the workflow can easily be regenerated any time and will handle additional permissions automatically when it is regenerated.
+However, it is still the task of the developer to regenerate the ``definition.xml`` when more or other permissions have to be managed.
+He or she have to make sure that the workflow is properly installed with an upgrade step / reindexing security.

 Installation